wangziqi2013/wangziqi2013.github.io/_posts/2019-02-19-Hiding-the-Long-Latency-of-Persist-Barrier-Using-Speculative-Exec.markdown

 before they are modified by store operations.
 On recovery, the undo log entries are identified, and partial modifications are rolled back by re-applying all undo log entries to the corresponding addresses.

+This paper assumes a static transactional model.
+Persistence is achieved by wrapping operations within static transactions.
+Either all store operations within a transaction are persisted as an atomic unit, or none of them is persisted.
+On recovery, partial transactions are rolled back using undo log as described in the previous paragraph.
+Transactions execute as follows.
+First, locations that are to be stored into are identified, and log entries containing their old values are generated.
+If